Breakfast – B Dinner – D

 NOVEMBER 2 • • •

-Board on early morning train to Tokyo and arrive at Narita International Airport before noon to catch your return flight to your home destination.
+Board on early morning train with connections to Narita International Airport for your afternoon return flight to your home destination.
 B

 $500 USD deposit per person is required to reserve space on a first come, first serve basis.